Imaginary-Horizons-Productions/BountyBot/README.md

-# {bot}
+# BountyBot
 {bot description}

 ## Join Link
-[Click here](#) to add {bot} to your server!
+[Click here](#) to add BountyBot to your server!
 The bot will be managable by anyone who has a role above the bot's roles, so make sure to check role order when the bot joins!

 ## Features
 {features}